 - The Free website builder plan includes Weblium branding and a Weblium domain.

-- The Pro plan costs $15 a month or $99 if billed yearly.
+- The Pro plan costs $8.25 a month with an annual plan.
 It offers cloud hosting, marketing and SEO tools, and an SSL certificate.

 - The Agency plan has custom pricing available upon request for clients needing five or more sites.